-Applying for a New License (Drivers 18+) in OklahomaCompare Car Insurance Rates in 3 Steps
+Applying for a New License (Drivers 18+) in OklahomaPage Overview

-Whether you just moved to the Sooner State or are a teenager eager to start driving, you'll need a driver's license in order to drive a vehicle in Oklahoma.
+Whether you have just moved to the Sooner State or you are a teenager eager to start driving, you'll need a driver's license in order to drive a vehicle in Oklahoma.
 License classes include:

-If you're a teen please visit our section on applying for a new license for teens.
+If you're a new teen driver please visit our section on applying for a new license for teens.

-You won't have to complete a driver education course, however, it makes good common sense.
+You won't have to complete a driver education course, however, it makes good common sense to take Driver's Ed.
 The courses will teach you about new driving laws, and show you good driving techniques.

 You'll be taking your written test at a driver exam station.
 No appointment is necessary, but you will need an appointment when it comes time to take your road test.
-You can do that by calling or stopping by the exam office.
+You can make the appointment by calling or stopping by the exam office.

 On the day of the test, be ready to:

-- Provide one primary and one secondary approved document proving name, age, and residency.
+- Provide one primary and one secondary approved document proving your name, age, and residency.